 The holidays are a jolly time of the year—one that we love to spend with family and friends and use to relax and reflect on the year.
 They are also a hectic time with all the shopping, cooking, coordinating, traveling, and what-not.
 And if you have to move, the added stress can wreak havoc on an already trying time.
-But there’s no need to allow relocation to completely ruin the holidays for you.
+But there’s no need to allow moving in New York City to completely ruin the holidays for you.
 With a little planning you can be sure of a safe and organized move as well as a merry and happy holiday season.
 Here are some tips on how to move during the most wonderful time of the year:

 Once you know you’ll be moving during the holidays, start researching movers, trucks, and any other services that you might need during the move.
 Remember that anyone you depend on will be busier than usual because of the holidays.
 After all, they have their own commitments too.
 So you’re best off planning ahead, way ahead, and nailing down the specific services and companies you need to use.
 To fine movers and other services, do thorough online research, ask friends and family, and read as many reviews as possible.

 Once you find a reputable mover, book them right away.
 There’s often a shortage of staff during the holidays.
 Many take time off to spend with their families or travel so, movers book up fast.
 Get an estimate and read through the contract and all the fine print carefully to make sure everything looks right to you.

 Relocating during the holiday season can be more expensive than other times of the year.
 Find out what the costs associated with your move are and incorporate that into your relocation budget.
 Knowing the costs ahead of time means you may need to cut expenses elsewhere, like buying gifts or holiday decorations.
 Also check with the movers and the truck company (if you’re considering a DIY approach) to see if they have dates or times of the week that might be less costly.